AlchemistSimulator/Protelis-Incarnation-tutorial/README.md

 ### Using the redistributable jar file

-If you got the redistributable, runnable Alchemist jar file, you can use the alchemist command line to execute the provided simulations.
+If you got the redistributable, runnable Alchemist jar file (download it [here][Alchemist releases], you can use the alchemist command line to execute the provided simulations.

 To learn which commands the alchemist CLI offers, use: